jjtroiano0272/react-dev-portfolio/README.md

 #### Intro

+- [ ] Image is too small on larger displays, and image overflows on smaller medium screens
+- [ ] Change image
 - [ ] Fit background image to rectangle--manually cut it in InkScape
 - [ ] Nav links are slightly too big on mobile.
 - [ ] Give { WebDev } its own line to ensure consisency